isabelle-ytj/GooglePlay_ReviewPipeline/README.md

 #### Output
 ![TextLength](OutputImages/TextLength.png)

+The boxplot below compares the distribution of review text lengths across the ten selected apps.
 Review text lengths vary across applications, although most reviews are relatively short.
-Early Learning Academy and Discord exhibit the highest median review lengths and the widest interquartile ranges, suggesting that users tend to provide more detailed feedback for these applications.
+Early Learning Academy and Discord exhibit the highest median review lengths and the widest IQR ranges, suggesting that users tend to provide more detailed feedback for these applications.
 In contrast, Snapchat, YouTube, and WPS Office generally contain shorter reviews.
 All applications show a considerable number of long-text outliers, with some reviews approaching 500 characters, indicating that while most users leave concise comments, a subset provides substantially more detailed feedback.

 ### Timestamp Coverage
 The table below summarizes the earliest and latest review timestamps for each application in the dataset.
 By comparing the time range covered by the collected reviews, we can evaluate how recent the data is and understand the review activity level of each application.